Jesse-B/appstudio-evilhangman/doc/designdoc.md

 - getPossibleWords method, loads words.plist and turns this into a list or dict of possible words that can be used by the game.
 Bases words on the length of the word set by user in settings.

 ### Controller classes
-Class GameViewController
+#### Class GameController
 - startGame method, returns setup for a new game
 - processGuess method, processes a guessed letter by the user and updates a word list
   - updateDrawing method, updates the drawing of hangman based on guesses
   - updateWord method, updates the wordview based on guesses
   - updateLetters method, updates the view showing the used letters

-Class SettingsViewController
+#### Class SettingsViewController
 - setWordLength method, sets the length of the word to be guessed in NSUserDefaults
 - setGuessesAmount method, sets the amount of guesses the user has in NSUserDefaults

-### View classes
-#### Views for GameViewController
+#### Class GameViewController
-Class NewGameView (Button)
+NewGame Button
 - Invokes startGame method to start a new game.

-Class InputLetterView (Button)
+InputLetter Button
 - Shows a list of letters that can be tapped on for a guess.
 Used letters will be grayed out.

-Class HangmanDrawingView
+HangmanDrawing
 - Shows a drawing of hangman.
 At each wrong guess a new part will be drawn.
 When all guesses have been used, the drawing is complete.

-Class GuessView (Label)
+Guess Label
 - Shows the amount of guesses left for the user.

-Class WordView (Label)
+Word Label
 - Shows and underscore for each unguessed letter of the word.
 Shows the letters for correct guesses.

-#### Views for SettingsViewController
+#### Class SettingsViewController
-Class WordLengthView (Slider)
+WordLength Slider
 - Slider to set the length of the word to be guessed

-Class GuessesAmountView (Slider)
+- setWordLength method, sets the length of the word to be guessed in NSUserDefaults

+GuessesAmount Slider
 - Slider to set the amount of guesses the user has
+- setGuessesAmount method, sets the amount of guesses the user has in NSUserDefaults

 ## Sketches
 ![Sketch](https://raw.githubusercontent.com/Jesse-B/appstudio-evilhangman/master/doc/sketch.png "Sketch")